 New Year’s Eve can be a traumatic experience.
 So much build up, so much hype, so much to go wrong and SO much to regret.
-To spread the strain, Karl’s friends from school like to go away for a couple of days.
-In December 2007, I joined them on my first group trip with “the Nottingham lot” to Budapest.
+To spread the strain, Mr Fluskey’s friends from school like to go away for a couple of days.
+In December 2007, I joined them on my first group trip with “the Nottingham lot” and so we all went to celebrate New Year’s Eve in Budapest

 Everybody else drove down together from Nottingham to Luton Airport for the very early morning flight.
 I had been working and so I got a taxi from my student flat in North-East London, a £40 hole in the pocket.
 Other, smarter, more thrifty travellers had made their way to Luton the night before and their sleeping bag enveloped bodies littered the check in hall.
 I like to save money but this must be where I draw the line.
 I am willing to sacrifice a few more pennies to get a night in a bed, unless the cost is astronomical.